Is your Chihuahua barking at every little noise in the house or garden? You’re not alone. This type of chihuahua barking is called trigger barking.

 Chihuahuas are often naturally high arousal dogs anyway.
 They are observant, environmentally aware and incredibly quick to notice change.

 Movement.
 Sounds.
 Footsteps.
 People outside.
 Energy changes in the environment.
+For a small dog these could be a threat and need the dogs attention

-Now add constant rehearsal into the mix — barking at windows, fence running, patrolling the garden and reacting to every sound — and the nervous system starts living in anticipation.
+Now add constant rehearsal into the mix, barking at windows, fence running, patrolling the garden and reacting to every sound, and the nervous system starts living in anticipation.

 Dogs constantly ask: